Update: 16 May 2019

 Our view on economic growth:

-European economic conditions are generally solid, although the growth peak is behind us.
-Decreasing unemployment rates and growing labour shortages in some European economies combined with gradually rising wage inflation, will continue to support private consumption.
-Moreover, also investments will remain an important driver of growth.
+In line with global economic developments, the European economy is currently going through a slowdown.
+However, this is likely temporary and we expect a rebound in 2020.
+Decreasing unemployment rates and growing labour shortages in some European economies, combined with gradually rising wage inflation, will continue to support private consumption.
+Investments will also remain an important driver of growth.
 The main elements that could substantially impede European economic sentiment and growth remain the risk of further economic de-globalisation, including an escalation of trade conflicts, Brexit and political turmoil in some euro area countries.

 At present, a number of items are considered to constitute the main challenges for the financial sector.
-These relate to recent macroeconomic and political developments, such as Brexit, trade conflicts and the Italian budget, all of which impact the global and European economies, including KBC’s home markets.
+These relate to recent macroeconomic and political developments, such as Brexit and trade conflicts, all of which affect global and European economies, including KBC’s home markets.
 Economic growth and interest rate forecasts have been lowered, with a heightened risk that the low interest rate environment will persist for longer than anticipated.
-Regulatory risk remains a dominant theme for the sector, as does enhanced consumer protection.
+Regulatory and compliance risks remain a dominant theme for the sector, as does enhanced consumer protection.
 Digitalisation (with technology as a catalyst) presents both opportunities and threats to the business model of traditional financial institutions.
-Finally, cyber risk has become one of the main threats during the past few years, not just for the financial sector, but for the economy as a whole.
+Finally, cyber risk has become one of the main threats during the past few years, not just for the financial sector, but for the economy as a whole

 For more detailed analyses and data, please refer to KBC Economics.